JeePeeTwee/Iotproject/README.md

 To check the differences in temperature I would be letting the Pi and its sensor run in the other room and then with use of the initial state bucket I used I could check the Temperature from the living room where the thermostat is located.

 # The progress
-first i brainstormed how i would be measuring the temperature and looked at the options for sensors i had, i found many usable sensor but decided on an AM2302 Temp/Humidity Sensor. i did this cause i wasnt sure if i wanted to solder and didnt want to get a hat if I ended up wanting to Use it together with other sensors or items. i also bought a breadboard so i did not need to solder anything.
+first i brainstormed how i would be measuring the temperature and looked at the options for sensors i had, i found many usable sensor but decided on an AM2302 Temp/Humidity Sensor. i did this cause i wasnt sure if i wanted to solder and didnt want to get a hat if I ended up wanting to Use it together with other sensors or items. i also bought a breadboard so i did not need to solder anything. i also used a T splitter to make it easier for myself to see where i connected the cables.
 ## the code
 when i started with the code I started off by checking if the sensor was correctly plugged in and if it would work I used the documentation to check if I did everything correctly The code used to check was
 ```py